adithya0412/Ecommerce/README.md

-# 🛍️ ShopZONE - Full-Stack E-Commerce Application
+# 🛍️ ShopMart - Full-Stack E-Commerce Application

 A beautiful, modern e-commerce platform with **Glass Morphism Design** featuring a comprehensive **Admin Panel** for product and order management.
 Built with the MERN stack (MongoDB, Express, React, Node.js) and styled with TailwindCSS.